-We’re on the frontline of harm reduction in Indonesia, helping people who use drugs access the support they need to protect themselves from the risk of HIV.
+We’re supporting harm reduction in Indonesia, helping people who use drugs protect themselves from the risk of HIV.

 Like much of East Asia, injecting drug use is one of the biggest causes of HIV infection in Indonesia.
-Although new infections have fallen 27% since 2010, deaths from AIDS-related illness have risen sharply, with just 17% of those living with HIV getting the antiretroviral treatment they need.
+Although new infections have fallen 27% since 2010, deaths from AIDS-related illnesses have risen sharply.
+Additionally, just 17% of people living with HIV are on the antiretroviral treatment they need.

-Our work in Indonesia focuses on providing harm reduction programmes to help those using drugs minimise their risk of contracting HIV.
+Our work in Indonesia focuses on providing harm reduction programmes to help people using drugs minimise their risk of contracting HIV.

 DID YOU KNOW?

-- Almost 29% of people who inject drugs live with HIV.
+- Almost 29% of people who inject drugs in Indonesia live with HIV.